ACIIL/UnityChanToonShaderVer2_Project/README.md

 # Shader file usage and render error avoidances.
 Start by using the no-outlines version for best performance (outlines are extra passes.
-So i typically use it for non alpha or skin effects).
+So i typically use it for non alpha or skin materials).
-Your default shader is: ToonColor_DoubleShadeWithFeather.
+  * Your default shader is: ToonColor_DoubleShadeWithFeather.
-Your clipping shader is: ToonColor_DoubleShadeWithFeather_ClippingCutout.
+  * Your clipping shader is: ToonColor_DoubleShadeWithFeather_ClippingCutout.
-Your transparency goto is ToonColor_DoubleShadeWithFeather_TransClippingFade.shader Real transparency with no shadows is ToonColor_DoubleShadeWithFeather_Transparent.shader It should be obvious which is Clipping, Fade, and Transparency.

-To setup alpha and clipping together, use TransClippingFade for transparency that needs shadows (Transparent never receives shadow casts).
-See the features guide above for settings.
+  * Your transparency is ToonColor_DoubleShadeWithFeather_TransClippingFade.shader

+I use dither cutout alpha.
+It should be able to handle any alpha texture and mesh layering after a bit of calibration in the settings.
+You only pay the cost of a screenspace pattern and quality improves as you raise MSAA or screen resolution.

-Limitations of alpha.
+# Limitations of alpha.
-Note the recommended alpha shader ToonColor_DoubleShadeWithFeather_TransClippingFade.shader has its own issues by how its implemented and how limited unity is rendering transparency.
-In reality its alphaTest (clip) mode and misusing the alpha channel, which many shaders use to counter unity's transparency limitations.
-You will have z sorting issues when this alphaTest overlays other alphaTest shaders.
-The sorting issue cannot be differed by changing the render queue as that creates a inner-shader conflict when overlaying the same alphaTest shader many times, or depend on exclusive queue ordering with your friends alpha shaders.

-The true transparency shader will not have z sorting issues, but true transparency mode makes unity never pass receive shadow casts, thus UTS's attempts to respect the unity lighting model for direct lights  shadows (shadow receiving) is off.
-The compromise will make you want to set the shaders to unlit to be consistent.

-I plan to implement dithered transparency which is a compromise between receiving shadows, alpha, and z sorting.
+True transparency queue shaders will not have z sorting issues, however the unity engine cannot do shadow receiving and thus dynamic toon ramps will be full bright.
+I made my fork use dithered cutout with alpha as a solution.

-Color balances and bloom solutions.
+# Color balancing and map bloom control.
+Its really easy to get the stack of effects in UTS2 to overbright.
+Basically dont use full white color tints on effects.
-I recommend installing the unity post processing stack in your avatar scene with bloom on and track when bloom is too strong with a default directional light and with some extra default dynamic lights and/or baked lighting.
-Bloom happen when HRD color values goes higher than 1.1, and you should know many maps like to push lights above this value in vrchat!
+I recommend installing unity post processing stack in your scene with bloom on and watch when bloom is too strong with a default directional light and ambience.

-UTS is sensitive to white albeto textures and maps that have strong direct and indirect colors.
-Counter the quick bloom out by using a gray base color, about 80% and lower the other color effects too.
-Anticipate whites in albedo will bloom before blacks, you may counter this with a inverted color gray mask that dim effects on the whites.

-To control HDR and bloom, when picking each effects color in UTS, balance color illumination (V) when combining albedo, highColor, outlines, anti-outline, and additive matcap.
-Note that these effects stack and mix with: replace, add, or multiply and may push the final color into emission range.
-The future way to fix these effects and albeto sensitivity is rebuilding the effects with constrictive PBR math rules.

-Outlines issues.
-Please default your outline color to mid gray and balance from there for contrast.
-Please Use outlines with Opaque mode only, outline ztest does not look right with transparent models.
+Bloom happens when HRD color values goes higher than 110% and you should know many maps like to push lights above this value in vrchat!

+So to limit blooming make your toon ramps darker than 95% luminance.
+Set your base color ramp to (0.95, 0.95, 0.95, 1) and go down brightness in the shadows.
+You will be fairly resistant to over brighting in maps and its a good average to how lambart darking in Standard shader averages.

+To control specular effects you actually can go higher than 100%, just watch the bloom.

-If you come across very badly lit vrchat maps there are ways to adjest UTS-ac to compensate.
-Increase the min shadow caster blackness from 0 (which is natural) and maybe uncheck all the "lightColor" options which will make you unlit.
-Use this as a temperately fix so you can handle being in such bad lit map.
+If you come across very badly lit shadows in vrchat maps there is a way to compensate.
+Increase the "minimal shadow caster blackness" from 0 (which is natural).

+# Outlines setup.
+Please default your outline color to 50% bright and balance from there.
+Please Use outlines with Opaque mode only.

 # Bugs:
 Please send issue reports to my github page.
-I prefer to not get discord messages.

-Some vrchat maps are setup incorrectly, in a perfect world they obey unity's light models, where direct lights (dynamics and shadows) are counter balanced by indirect lights (ambient) and reflection sources, and balance correct post processing of eye adaptation and bloom effects for HDR practices.
+Some vrchat maps are setup light incorrectly, in a perfect world they obey unity's light models, where direct lights (dynamics and shadows) are counter balanced by indirect lights (ambient) and reflection sources, and correct post processing for HDR practices.

-If you come across a map too bright or shadows too black, please contact the author and promptly yell until they fix it towards standard shader.
-Or if the author fails to learn, go the UTS-AC properties and use all the settings that make you unlit and reduce the blackness of shadows.
-The responsibly of map light balancing is not on me or other shader authors that know what they are doing.
+If you come across a map too bright or shadows too black, please contact the author and promptly yell until they fix it on standard shader.

-Vrchat map authors must balance maps with the standard shader: Begin by using two standard shader objects and move them around the scene, inspect their direct and indirect lighting and shadow cast/receive onto each other and judge good ambience and reflections and if the post processing is causing bloom.

 For maps where standard shader avatars looks fine and UTS does not i will be interested in debugging.
 Provide me with the map name and author to visit.
-Odds are the map is using: An unlit shader with a default directional light and shadow and an ambient blue, a point/spot light far in the distance as a sun cast, or setup eye-adaptation for common toon  shaders that clamp light intensity to (0,1) instead of full range (0, infinity).

-Outlines have an outstanding shadow cast bug from the base-pass directional light which all shadows bleed behind the outlines, and correct for add-pass lights (spot/point/etc).
-Fixing this may require an entire rewrite of the pass-based outlines into geometry and i need to study geometry shaders for that.
-Basically special shadow caster depth data is needed for outlines which are further out than the base passes of the body, which seems direction lights fail to capture.
+Outlines have an outstanding shadow caster bug.
+Directional light shadows bleed threw the outlines.
+Fixing will need a geometry in shadow caster rewrite.

 Stencil currently requires manual file editing.
-Please see the stencil category above for how to do that.
-Sorry.

-Is you model pure black when you apply UTS2 ?
-Default your model import settings.
-You want unity to calculate tangent normals.
+Is your model pure black when you apply UTS2?
+Default your model import settings: You want unity to calculate tangent normals.